My mom is 65, but she still sings Motown classics like a teenager as she works at her sewing machine.

-Mom’s sewing machine churns after years of idling.
-She is 65, but she still sings Motown classics like a teenager over the hum of her needle.
 “You know you like my singing!” she yells at me when I tease her for being off-key (she can’t see me smiling).
 My mother put her art career on hold to raise her family — and later, to help me fight a brain tumor that I had never expected.
-Now, I am listening to her chase her dreams for the first time in years.
+Now, I am listening to the sound of her chasing her dreams — for the first time in years.

 Well before Paducah, KY became a mecca for fiber artists, my mother converted her master bedroom into a ceramics studio.
 Every inch of our home bore the distinct aroma of clay and paint.
 To me, even Mom’s hugs smelled like art.
 I watched people file into our home to paint and gossip.
 The studio moved from one room in our house to another, and then to a small co-op on Broadway — and then closed when my mother had to return to work.